FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/c_st_authentication/c_st_multi_IdP.md

 -   `keycloakIdp : https://st.keycloak.axway.int/`

-<span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> will choose the Identity Provider with an `entityId= ‘https://st.keycloak.axway.int/’`.
+{{< SecureTransport/componentshortname  >}} will choose the Identity Provider with an `entityId= ‘https://st.keycloak.axway.int/’`.
 If no such Identity provider is found, the login will be effectively rejected.

 ## Tenant resolution